 Criminal Charges: On July 17, 2013, the U.S. District Court for the Western District of Texas unsealed an indictment charging Michael Baker, the former chief executive officer of ArthroCare Corporation (ArthroCare) and Michael Gluk, ArthroCare’s former chief financial officer, with conspiracy to commit wire fraud and securities fraud, as well as wire fraud and securities fraud.
 The indictment also charged Baker with making false statements.
 On April 1, 2014, a superseding indictment (the “indictment”) was returned charging Baker and Gluk with one count of conspiracy to commit wire and securities fraud (Count 1: 18 U.S.C. § 1349), 9 counts of wire fraud (Counts 2-10: 18 U.S.C. § 1343) and two counts of securities fraud (Counts 11-12: 18 U.S.C. § 1348).
 The indictment also charges Baker with three counts of false statements (Counts 13-15: 18 U.S.C. § 1001).
 The charges stem from a scheme to defraud and conceal from ArthroCare’s shareholders, the investing public, and ArthroCare’s internal accountants and external auditors the true nature of ArthroCare’s financial condition, ultimately causing ArthroCare’s earnings to be inflated by tens of millions of dollars.
 The indictment also seeks forfeiture (18 U.S.C. § 981(a)(1)(C)).
 ArthroCare’s stock was traded under the stock symbol ARTC.

-According to the indictment, from at least December 2005 through December 2008, Baker, Gluk, and other senior executives and employees of ArthroCare allegedly falsely inflated ArthroCare’s sales and revenue through a series of end-of-quarter transactions involving several of ArthroCare’s distributors.
+According to the charges, from at least December 2005 through December 2008, Baker, Gluk, and other senior executives and employees of ArthroCare allegedly falsely inflated ArthroCare’s sales and revenue through a series of end-of-quarter transactions involving several of ArthroCare’s distributors.
 Court documents reveal that Baker, Gluk, and others determined the type and amount of product to be shipped to distributors based on ArthroCare’s need to meet Wall Street analyst forecasts, rather than distributors’ actual orders.
 Baker, Gluk, and others then allegedly caused ArthroCare to “park” millions of dollars worth of ArthroCare’s medical devices at its distributors at the end of each relevant quarter.
 ArthroCare would report these shipments as sales in its quarterly and annual filings at the time of the shipment, enabling the company to meet or exceed internal and external earnings forecasts.

 The indictment alleges that ArthroCare’s distributors agreed to accept shipment of millions of dollars of product in exchange for substantial, upfront cash commissions, extended payment terms, and the ability to return product, as well as other special conditions, allowing ArthroCare to falsely inflate its revenue by tens of millions of dollars.
 Baker, Gluk, and others allegedly used DiscoCare, a privately owned Delaware corporation, as one of the distributors to cover shortfalls in ArthroCare’s revenue.
-According to the indictment, at Baker and Gluk’s direction, ArthroCare shipped product to DiscoCare that far exceeded DiscoCare’s needs.
+According to the charges, at Baker and Gluk’s direction, ArthroCare shipped product to DiscoCare that far exceeded DiscoCare’s needs.
 In addition, Baker, Gluk, and others allegedly lied to investors and analysts about ArthroCare’s relationships with its distributors, including its largest distributor, DiscoCare.
 As alleged, Baker and Gluk caused ArthroCare to acquire DiscoCare specifically to conceal from the investing public the nature and financial significance of ArthroCare’s relationship with DiscoCare.
 The indictment further alleges that when Baker was deposed by the U.S. Securities and Exchange Commission about the DiscoCare relationship in November 2009, he lied again on multiple occasions.

 According to court documents, between December 2005 and December 2008, ArthroCare’s shareholders held more than 25 million shares of ArthroCare stock.
 On July 21, 2008, after ArthroCare announced publicly that it would be restating its previously reported financial results from the third quarter 2006 through the first quarter 2008 to reflect the results of an internal investigation, the price of ArthroCare shares dropped from $40.03 to $23.21 per share.
 This drop in ArthroCare’s share price caused an immediate loss in shareholder value of more than $400 million.